etherealxx/limbo-godot/README.md

   - `transparent_background`, when turned off, the keys' window will no longer be transparent.
 Improves performance on lower end devices
   - `music_volume`, adjust the volume.
 Default is 20.
 Decreasing it will decrease the volume by 1 dB each.
   - `no_ending_screen`, when turned on, the bluescreen sequence won't happen, instead after clicking on the key, it'll just say if the key you choose is correct or wrong.
 For quick play.
+  - `fullscreen_ending`, when turned off, the ending sequence will play on maximized borderless window.
+This can fix some recording software can't properly record the ending sequence transition.
   - The rest are useful for debugging, and information about each variable can be read on the main root node's [script](https://github.com/etherealxx/limbo-godot/blob/master/scripts/main.gd).
 - Pressing `Esc` during the bluescreen ending will make you instantly quit the game, instead of needing to wait for 7 seconds